PhD in Semiotics | AI Consultant & Lecturer

 Cultural Stereotypes in Artificially Generated Music

-An investigation into how AI music generation systems reproduce, transform, and reinforce cultural stereotypes through sonic and compositional patterns.
+In collaboration with Giuseppe Laricchia, an investigation into how AI music generation systems reproduce, transform, and reinforce cultural stereotypes through sonic and compositional patterns.

 Fifth Symposium of the Academy of Cultural Heritages